SansonRoot/skl-tasks/1. Hits import/Readme.md

 ## a.
 How to transfer data to mysql
-### Instructions
+### How I did it
 1. Install `mysql server` and ensure it is running correctly
-2. Create a new database and give it a name, e.g Jobsdb
+2. Create a new database and give it a name, `jobcluster`
 3. Write php script to read `.xls` files and extract the data from the excel file
 4. Write a php script to perform a transactional/batch write of the data into the database
 5. Implement idempotency to cater for failed transactions whilst maintaining data integrity with multiple upload attempts of the same file
+6. Image to the import records is included in this directory (`1b. query for job access.png`)

 ## b.
 SQL Query
 > Database : jobcluster